Skip to main content

 How to Declare at UW-Green Bay

-After you’ve decided your major, contact your assigned professional advisor.
-To find out who your professional advisor is, log into SIS.
-Your professional advisor will help you declare.
-Note that for some majors, such as Social Work, Communication or Education, students must meet special admission criteria to be accepted as a major.
+After you’ve decided on a major, contact your assigned academic advisor, who is listed in SIS and Navigate.
+Note that for some majors, such as Social Work, Education, and Nursing, students must meet certain admission criteria to be accepted as a major.
 See department websites for specific information.

-See a complete and current list of majors and minors in the UW-Green Bay Undergraduate Catalog.
+See a complete and current list of majors, minors, and certificates in the UW-Green Bay Undergraduate Catalog.

 • Meet with your advisor each semester before registering for classes